 4. It can improve focus

-Got a boring task to do like organising finances or ordering prescriptions?
-Music can help you focus and get the task done more quickly.
+Got a boring task to do like organising bills or ordering prescriptions?
+Music can help us focus and get the task done more quickly.

 Specifically, studies have found that listening to nature sounds like birdsong or ocean waves can boost our cognitive function and stop us from getting distracted by our phone notifications, Netflix or other pesky distractions.